extenv/WPrompt/README.md

 ## How to Use

-1. Create a `wprompt` file in your working directory.
+1. Create a `.wprompt` file in your working directory.

 2. Add commands following the format.

 3. Run the CLI:

-   - To execute a command from the WPrompt file:
+   - To execute a command from the .WPrompt file:

      ```bash
      w <command_name>
      ```

    - To view information about W Prompt:

      ```bash
      w -v
      ```